NTK-Guided Few-Shot Class Incremental Learning: Experiments

 \textbf{ALICE:} ALICE undergoes similar adaptations to CEC, including the removal of the 128-dimensional fully-connected layer from the backbone, reduction in mix-up volume, abandonment of the dual-branch training model, and discontinuation of balanced testing.
 Furthermore, ALICE's outcomes, as detailed in Table~\ref{alice self-supervised backbones}, align with those observed in CEC.
 The performance of contrastive learning methodologies in FSCIL is notably inconsistent, with only BYOL showing slight improvements.
 In contrast, generative strategies based on masked image modeling, particularly SparK, consistently perform well.
 This supports our earlier hypothesis and suggests the reliability of these strategies from a different perspective.

 In the spirit of rigorous scientific investigation, we extend our experiments to equivalent-sized Transformer-based models.
-Traditionally, these models are perceived as less effective than ConvNets in small datasets and few-shot tasks.
-However, our results show that with self-supervised pre-training, Transformers significantly close the performance gap, mirroring the results of the original CEC.
-This intriguing finding suggests that Transformer-based models may approach or even match ConvNets' efficiency in few-shot scenarios, presenting an exciting avenue for future research.
+Traditionally, these models are perceived as less effective than ConvNets on small datasets and few-shot tasks.
+However, our results indicate that with self-supervised pre-training, Transformers significantly close the performance gap, mirroring the results of the original CEC.
+This intriguing finding suggests that Transformer-based models may approach or even match the efficiency of ConvNets in few-shot scenarios, presenting an exciting avenue for future research.
+Unfortunately, for a fair comparison with other FSCIL methods and due to the limitations of Spark self-supervised pre-training, we do not use the ViT architecture for our experiments.